OmKharat/Human-Computer-Interaction/README.md

 - Till date, we have successfully implemented a convolutional neural network for detecting hand pose on the COCO dataset, achieving promising results in accurately localizing and classifying hand gestures.

+NOTE:
+- Use the cloned git repo zip to get urdf file for UR5 model.